HW Accelerated Machine Learning at the Edge

 Neural Network Quantization for the Edge

-Tijmen Blankevoort, Qualcomm, The Netherlands
+Tijmen Blankevoort, Meta, The Netherlands

 – Quantization Introduction and Simulation